What Are Whales Doing With NVIDIA - Benzinga

 What The Experts Say On NVIDIA:

-- Susquehanna has decided to maintain their Positive rating on NVIDIA, which currently sits at a price target of $260.

-- Keybanc has decided to maintain their Overweight rating on NVIDIA, which currently sits at a price target of $250.

-- Oppenheimer has decided to maintain their Outperform rating on NVIDIA, which currently sits at a price target of $300.
+- UBS has decided to maintain their Buy rating on NVIDIA, which currently sits at a price target of $280.

 - Bernstein has decided to maintain their Outperform rating on NVIDIA, which currently sits at a price target of $225.